History of swimming: Swimming as a competitive sport

+The Birdman cult of Rapa Nui held an annual ritual competition to determine the Tangata manu, in which men swam one kilometer to and from an islet to collect the first sooty tern egg of the season.
+The ceremony was suppressed by Christian missionaries in the 1860s.

 Swimming emerged as a competitive sport in the early 1800s in England.
 In 1828, the first indoor swimming pool, St George's Baths, was opened to the public.
 By 1837, the National Swimming Society was holding regular swimming competitions in six artificial swimming pools, built around London.
 The sport grew in popularity and by 1880, when the first national governing body, the Amateur Swimming Association, was formed, there were already over 300 regional clubs in operation across the country.

 Les Nageurs (The Swimmers), from the series Le Supreme Bon Ton, c.
 1810–1815.

 In 1844 a swimming competition was held in London with the participation of two Native Americans.
 The British competitor used the traditional breaststroke, while the Native Americans swam a variant of the front crawl, which had been used by people in the Americas for generations, but was not known to the British.
 The winning medal went to 'Flying Gull' who swam the 130-foot length in 30 seconds – the Native American swimming method proved to be a much faster style than the British breaststroke.
 The Times of London reported disapprovingly that the Native American stroke was an unrefined motion with the arms "like a windmill" and the chaotic and unregulated kicking of the legs.
 The considerable splashing that the stroke caused was deemed to be barbaric and "un-European" to the British gentlemen, who preferred to keep their heads over the water.
 Subsequently, the British continued to swim only breaststroke until 1873.
 The British did, however, adapt the breaststroke into the speedier sidestroke, where the swimmer lies to one side; this became the more popular choice by the late 1840s.
 In 1895, J. H. Thayers of England swam 100 yd in a record-breaking 1:02.50 using a sidestroke.